mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-04/README.md

 `d[k][j]` is owned by another thread.
 So that thread should broadcast the value of `d[k][j]` to the other threads.

-I would like to thank @teodutu, for the following ideea:
+I would like to thank [teodutu](https://github.com/teodutu), for the following ideea:

 The formula for computing line `k` is: